vyomasystems-lab/challenges-KevinPrakash/level1_design2/README.md

 ## Verification Stratergy

 Due to the simple nature of the design, it is possible to feed every single input and test against every single output.
+Reset functionality was also verified.

 ## Is Verification complete

-Verification is complete since every value of input and every value of output was tested.
-Additional testing would involve setting a value for every inp singal.
-Currently only the inp whose sel is set has a value assigned and the remaining are set to 0.
+Yes, no other form of testing is possible